brettchalupa/brettchalupa.github.io/hire.md

 When building software, I want it to work and be maintainable for years to come.
 I practice test driven development, write thorough documentation, and build small, simple pieces to form the whole.
-Because software is malleable, iteration is the key to progress.
+Because software is malleable, iteration is key.

 Much like how I approach building software, my design, process, and organizational work is focused on collaboration and simplicity.